Professional Liability Insurance

 These disclosures must be filed with the AMF through AMF E-Services within 30 days following the end of each period.
 Please refer to your "Disclosure schedule".

-To submit your disclosures to the AMF, you must:
+To submit disclosures to the AMF:

-- Sign in to AMF E-Services
+- Sign in to AMF E-Services.

-- Validate the information in the identification section
+- Validate the information in the identification section.

-- Select “Client File”, then “Disclosure schedule”
+- Select “Client File”, then “Disclosure schedule”.

-- Select “Insurance, F. Pl. and Mortgage Brokerage (ADFPS)” and click on “Display”
+- Select “Insurance, F. Pl. and Mortgage Brokerage (ADFPS)” and click on “Display”.

-- Click on the disclosure concerned and attach the relevant form
+- Click on the disclosure concerned and attach the relevant form.

-- Submit the request
+- Submit the request.

 Lexicon of terms to use in professional liability insurance policies